How To Avoid The Repossession Timebomb

 For many people, monthly mortgage payments are weaved into their regular routine and do not cause too much of a concern – but what about homeowners who have recently been made redundant or bankrupt, or have developed a serious illness which prevents them from working?

 Property repossession is a legal process where a mortgage lender takes ownership of a property if the promised payments aren’t being met.
-So, for those who can’t keep up with monthly mortgage payments, their home will be at risk because their lender can legally repossess it to cover the costs.
+So, for those who can’t keep up with monthly mortgage payments, they should consider seeking legal advice as their home will be at risk because their lender can legally repossess it to cover the costs.
+Find out how to avoid repossession of your home below.

 If you are having trouble meeting your monthly payments, it is important to take action sooner rather than later – if you ignore it, it will lead to much larger problems in the future.
 Below are some actions which could help you to rectify the situation, or alleviate some of the stress you are feeling: